What Is Organic Chemistry?

 Intermediates can be understood as the first product of a consecutive reaction.
-For example, in a chemical reaction, if A→B and B→C, then, B can be said to be the intermediate for the reaction A→C. The reactions in organic chemistry occur via the formation of these intermediates.
+For example, in a chemical reaction, if A→B and B→C, then B can be said to be the intermediate for reaction A→C. The reactions in organic chemistry occur via the formation of these intermediates.

-The electrons are present in different orbitals with opposite spin.
+The electrons are present in different orbitals with opposite spins.
 The electrons are paired in sp2 hybridized orbitals and behave as paired electrons.

-Both the electrons are present in different orbitals and they possess the same spin.
+Both electrons are present in different orbitals, and they possess the same spin.

-Spin state = (2S + 1), S for triplet carbene is 1 as both the electrons have the same spin.
+Spin state = (2S + 1), S for triplet carbene is 1, as both electrons have the same spin.

 Hybridization of Singlet and Triplet Carbene

-Singlet carbene Hybridisation: They are sp2 hybridized with a bent shape.
-They have a bond angle of 103° and bond length of 112 pm.
+Singlet carbene hybridization: They are sp2 hybridized with a bent shape.
+They have a bond angle of 103° and a bond length of 112 pm.

-Triplet Carbene Hybridization: They possess sp hybrid orbital with a linear shape.
-They have a bond angle and bond length of 180° and 103 pm respectively.
+Triplet carbene hybridization: They possess a sp hybrid orbital with a linear shape.
+They have a bond angle and bond length of 180° and 103 pm, respectively.

-Triplet carbene has lower energy then singlet carbene because in singlet carbene there are more inter-electronic repulsions as both the electrons exist in the same orbital whereas in triplet carbene the two electrons exist in different orbitals making it possess less energy.
+Triplet carbene has lower energy than singlet carbene because, in singlet carbene, there are more inter-electronic repulsions as both the electrons exist in the same orbital, whereas in triplet carbene, the two electrons exist in different orbitals, making it possess less energy.

-Free radicals in organic chemistry are formed by the homolytic cleavage of carbon bond.
-The shape of the species formed is planar and the carbon is sp3 hybridized with an odd electron being placed in the p-orbital.
-If the free radical is relatively stable then they may possess a planar structure.
+Free radicals in organic chemistry are formed by the homolytic cleavage of carbon bonds.
+The shape of the species formed is planar, and the carbon is sp3 hybridized with an odd electron being placed in the p-orbital.
+If the free radical is relatively stable, then it may possess a planar structure.

 Carbanions and Carbocations

-Carbocations have a sextet of electrons on the carbon-containing the positive charge and hence termed ‘cation’.
+Carbocations have a sextet of electrons on the carbon-containing positive charge and are hence termed ‘cations’.
 It is sp2 hybridized and has an empty p-orbital.
 The shape is planar.
 It is generally formed by heterolytic cleavage of a carbon-heteroatom bond.

 Transition State in Organic Reactions